 Dachshunds are known for their unique appearance in that they have long bodies with very short legs.

 Unfortunately, while adorable, this unique body structure does put them at risk of developing specific health problems.

-Their low-slung shape makes them predisposed to back issues, while dental disease, obesity, cancer, and heart issues are all commonly associated with the Dachshund breed.
+Their low-slung shape makes them predisposed to back issues, while dental disease, obesity, cancer, and heart issues are all commonly associated with this breed.

 Regular vet checkups throughout your puppy’s life will help you pick up, prevent, and treat any of these health issues.

 As the Dachshund breed is prone to becoming obese, it’s essential to keep a close eye on your dog’s weight.
-An overweight dog could be at risk of developing several health problems.
+An overweight pup could be at risk of developing several health problems.

 To tell if your dog is overweight, you need to feel his ribs.

-A Dachshund with a healthy weight, you should be able to feel the ribs when running your hand over his body, while his waist should be visible when viewed from above.
+A Doxie with a healthy weight, you should be able to feel the ribs when running your hand over his body, while his waist should be visible when viewed from above.